Trump talks with US pro sports leaders to discuss virus

 “We have to get back,” Trump said.
 “We have to get back.
 Remember that.
 We have to get back and we have to get back soon.”

-AP Auto Racing Writer Jenna Fryer in Charlotte, North Carolina, and AP Pro Football Writer Rob Maaddi in Philadelphia contributed to this report.
+AP Auto Racing Writer Jenna Fryer in Charlotte, North Carolina, AP Pro Football Writer Rob Maaddi in Philadelphia, AP Golf Writer Doug Ferguson and AP Baseball Writer Stephen Hawkins contributed to this report.

 More AP sports: https://apnews.com/apf-Sports and https://twitter.com/AP_Sports